ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 # Service Endpoints Integration
 {: #service-endpoints}

-All {{site.data.keyword.databases-for}} deployments offer integration with [{{site.data.keyword.cloud_notm}} Service Endpoints](/docs/services/service-endpoint?topic=service-endpoint-about#about).
-It gives you the ability to enable connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} private network.
+All {{site.data.keyword.databases-for}} deployments offer integration with [{{site.data.keyword.cloud_notm}} Service Endpoints](/docs/resources?topic=resources-service-endpoints#about).
+It gives you the ability to enable connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} Private network.

 Service Endpoints are available in all {{site.data.keyword.cloud_notm}} Multi-Zone Regions and some Single-Zone Regions.
 If your deployments are in `Osl01` or `Che01`, you aren't able to use private endpoints.
 Deployments in all other regions are able to use Service Endpoints.
 {: .tip}